 Last time, we talked about the Flipped Classroom and how much more successful your advisory board will be if your members come to the table with knowledge.
-Part of gaining that knowledge will come from the materials you give them, but another part will be the discussions they have with each other prior to the meeting.
+Part of gaining that knowledge will come from the materials you give them, but another part will be the dialogue they have with each other prior to the meeting.

 But more than that, it’s a place for you to manage that discussion.
 And you’ll want to do that for a few reasons.
 Firstly, you don’t want the conversation to veer too far off track because then you’ll have to waste valuable time in the meeting bringing it back.
 Secondly, maintaining a presence on the forum is smart because your members should know you’re as invested as you are.